SamanKhalife/linux-Tutorial/Lpic 3/LPIC-3 Security Exam 303 Objectives.md

 ### 335.2 Penetration Testing (weight: 3)

-#### Description	Candidates understand the concepts of penetration testing, including an understand of commonly used penetration testing tools.
+#### Description:	Candidates understand the concepts of penetration testing, including an understand of commonly used penetration testing tools.

 Furthermore, candidates should be able to use nmap to verify the effectiveness of network security measures.
 Key Knowledge Areas: